The True Cost of Attrition

 About KM² Solutions

-KM² Solutions ( KM2 Solutions ) operates contact centers throughout the Caribbean and Latin America, providing outsourced inbound and outbound customer service contact services for voice, chat, email, and mobile.
-KM² Solutions provides these services to clients in financial services, multi-unit healthcare, insurance services, travel & hospitality, eCommerce, technology & telecommunications, home services, and other sectors.
+KM² Solutions ( KM2 Solutions ) is an award-winning BPO with over two decades of experience operating an exclusive nearshore strategy throughout the Caribbean and Latin America.
+KM² provides outsourced inbound and outbound customer service contact services for voice, chat, email, and mobile to clients in financial services, multi-unit healthcare, insurance services, travel & hospitality, eCommerce, technology & telecommunications, home services, and other sectors.
 The company provides clients with a host of solutions, including customer support and care, telesales & retention, claims management & processing, appointment setting & schedule management, loan origination & verifications, back-office processing, and technical support.
-KM² Solutions maintains PCI DSS compliance, completes a SOC 2 audit annually, and has a Compliance Management System that meets the FDIC standards.
+KM² Solutions maintains PCI DSS compliance, completes an annual SOC 2 audit, and has a Compliance Management System that meets the FDIC standards.

 KM² solutions BPO Services